Rio-than/Gen-Data-analysis/README.md

-Project Title
-Lung Cancer Data Analysis and Screening Insights Tool
+# Lung Cancer Data Analysis and Screening Insights Tool

-Project Summary
+## Project Summary
 This project is a Python-based analytical tool that processes combined individual- and country-level lung cancer data.
 It uses tools like Excel, SQL, and Tableau to calculate key performance indicators (KPIs) such as survival years, diagnosis rates, detection stages, and treatment trends.
 The project highlights disparities in diagnosis and survival based on gender, age, region, and smoking status.
 The tool aims to support cancer care programs—especially in regions like western Kenya—by offering data-driven recommendations for early detection, targeted screening, and resource allocation.

-Problem Statement
+## Problem Statement
 What problem will your Python project solve?
 AMPATH and similar health networks in Kenya face major challenges with late-stage lung cancer detection, lack of screening programs, poor data coordination, and unequal resource access.
 This project uses global benchmarking and granular data analysis to identify gaps in early diagnosis and treatment and provides actionable insights to bridge them.

-Why is this solution needed?
+## Why is this solution needed?
 Supports AMPATH in building data-driven cancer registries.

 Helps health facilities identify high-risk populations for screening.